SwapnaneelSarkar/Workforce-management-prototype/FEATURES_DOCUMENTATION.md

 ## Deployment Readiness
 - The prototype is fully navigable, responsive, and matches the PH5 grayscale design language.
 - Because everything runs client-side with mock data, it can be deployed to any static-friendly hosting service without extra services.
-- Demonstrates complete end-to-end flows for requisition creation, candidate onboarding, compliance management, finance, and vendor bid submission within a single session.
+- Demonstrates complete end-to-end flows for requisition creation, candidate onboarding, document readiness, and vendor bid submission within a single session.